risingwavelabs/risingwave-docs-legacy/docs/dev/code-python.md

 ## Create a source

 The code below creates a source `walk` with the `datagen` connector.
 The `datagen` connector is used to generate mock data.
+The `walk` source consists of two columns, `distance` and `duration`, which respectively represent the distance and the duration of a walk.
+The source is a simplified version of the data that is tracked by smart watches.

 ```python
 import psycopg2